-Edinburgh beat Castres for first Champions Cup win
+Edinburgh earn hard-fought win over Castres

 Moments later the French side struck again.
 Edinburgh were caught out down the short side and Castres made the numbers pay, with scrum-half Blanc going over.

-The home side needed a response and they got it, a rolling line-out maul hauled down illegally as it headed for the Castres line.
+The home side needed a response and they got it when a rolling line-out maul was hauled down illegally as it headed for the Castres line.
 Penalty try.

-Julien Dumora's penalty for Castres ensured it was a one-point game at the break, a little too close for comfort from an Edinburgh perspective.
+Dumora's penalty for Castres ensured it was a one-point game at the break, a little too close for comfort from an Edinburgh perspective.

 Their attack had largely failed to fire, that was until a slick backs move early in the second half sent Savala - on for the injured Kinghorn - through a gaping hole to score and give the scoreboard a healthier look at 21-13.

 Vintage Champions Cup rugby this was not.
-Turnovers, unforced errors and more spillages than one would find in an Edinburgh pub at Christmas, both sides struggled to impose any sustained pressure.
+There were turnovers, unforced errors and more spillages than one would find in an Edinburgh pub at Christmas as both sides struggled to impose any sustained pressure.

 Edinburgh needed a try to kill it off and secure a bonus point, and it arrived 15 minutes from time.